Vahidba72/6_axis_robot_kinematic_simulation/README.md

 </ul>

 <h2 id="-examples">📌 Examples</h2>
+Keep in mind that after the input is given to the robot, you should wait until it reaches the goal or gives an error regardin the reachability of the robot.
+You can not change the goal in the middle of the movement in this version of the code.
+After the goal was reached and the program stops, you do not need to pause the webot simulation.
+You can run the python code again and insert new inputs and send the robot to new locations from the last position.
 <pre><code># Example joint input mode
 # 0 -pi/2 0 -pi/2 0 0
 # 0 -pi/2 0 0 0 0